lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="58522291" title="Americanah" name="books/2023/americanah.jpg" width="200" >}}

-I loved everything about this book.
-Ifemelu.
-The slow but always moving plot.
+This book is in a genre I call "about love but not really.
+But yes, love".
+And speaking of love, I loved everything about it: Ifemelu... what a character, the slow but always moving plot, the deliberate non-linear story telling.

-The deliberate and non-linear story telling.
-What a writer.
+Adichie is an incredible writer and I'm grateful I insta-bought this book when I came across it.

 Top book.